ParedesGab/PP5-heritage-housing-issues/README.md

   + State the page’s title.
   + State **business requirement 2**.
-  + Include a collapsible box (st.expander) showcasing the most influential attributes (OverallQual, GarageArea, TotalBsmtSF, and YearRemodAdd) for the client's inherited houses, alongside their predicted sale prices.
+  + Include a collapsible box (st.expander) showcasing the most influential attributes (OverallQual, GarageArea, TotalBsmtSF, and YearRemodAdd) for the client's inherited houses, alongside their predicted SalePrices.
 These attributes were specifically identified by the machine learning regression model as the most impactful features (best features) for price prediction.

   + Contain a section that shows the summed predicted value (in dollars) of the four inherited properties.
   + Include a section enabling users to predict themselves the SalePrice for any house in Ames, Iowa.
 The prediction widgets correspond to the most influential features (OverallQual, GarageArea, TotalBsmtSF, and YearRemodAdd) identified by the machine learning model for predicting prospective SalePrice.
-  + Include a "Run predictive analysis" button (st.button) that processes the users’ input through our ML pipeline and predicts the house sale price (in dollars).
+  + Include a "Run predictive analysis" button (st.button) that processes the users’ input through our ML pipeline and predicts the house SalePrice (in dollars).

 ### Page 4: Project Hypothesis and Validation